Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Lynette Guzman about 1 month ago
+Lynette Guzman 5 months ago

 I support Option 1 to continue progress and connect West Phoenix to the light rail system.
 Investment in high-quality public transportation is essential for our growing city and is popular among voters.
 Delays and reevaluation will be costly and put the project in a precarious position.